sktime/enhancement-proposals/steps/08_benchmarking/step.md

         strategy.predict(task._fh) #sktime forecasting strategies take the forecasting horison an argument to predict()
     ```

+    **Alternative**

+    Instead of changing the `task` object to take the `fh` arguement, we can write a new *forecasting cross validation* strategy class.
+The cross validation strategy will take the `fh` argument and pass it to the forecasting strategy predict method as a *test dataset*.
+From the user point of view this will look like:

+    ```Python
+    # run orchestrator
+    orchestrator = Orchestrator(
+    datasets=datasets,
+    tasks=tasks,
+    strategies=strategies,
+    cv=ForecasterCV(fh), #proposed change
+    results=results)

+    orchestrator.fit_predict()
+    ```

+    the `split` method of ForecasterCV will generate X_train, X_test, y_train, y_test arrays where X_test will effectively be `fh`.

 1. define forecasting experiment, multiple data sets, single train/test split (no sliding)

+    Same as tpoint 2.
+The forecasting strategy will be defined in the `sktime.forecasting` module.
+The forecasting corison argument will be treated in the same way as point 2.